MohammadAltamimi98/amman-301d19-react/class-02/demo/states-and-props/README.md

 In todays app we are going to create a small app that will do the following:

 - Display our pets (name, image)
-- We wil be also patting our cats on their heads!
+- We wil be also petting our cats on their heads!
 - Prettify our page using [react bootstrap](https://react-bootstrap.github.io/getting-started/introduction/#installation)

 ___